 If you are interested in making your own granola, below is an in-depth list of tips that you might find useful.
 Although I am not an expert, it sure has helped me get on my way!

-- The Cereal- For a light and crispy granola, add an equal amount of puffed rice cereal to the oats.
+- The Cereal- For a light and crispy texture, add an equal amount of puffed rice cereal to the oats.
 Kashi or millet puffs will work too.

 - The Binder- Butter vs. oil or none at all?
 In my opinion, granola needs a little fat to bind everything together and to crisp up.
-I tend to go with oil because I always have that on hand.
+I tend to go with oil because I always have that on hand (coconut oil is an excellent option).
 The choice is up to you.

 - The Sweetener- Sugar vs. syrups?
 Some granola recipes argue that sugar is necessary in order to brighten the flavor.
 I prefer maple syrup over sugar for its taste and healthiness.
 But in the past I’ve used sugar, maple syrup, agave, and honey interchangeably.
 Again, it’s up to you.

 - The Add Ins- Some great combinations include apricot & almond, apple & walnut, and raisin, banana, flax seed.
-Try to buy organic dried fruit as the conventional kind usually contains pesticides (especially apricots & raisins.)
+Organic dried fruit is best as the conventional kind usually contains pesticides (especially apricots & raisins).

 - The Flavorings- Here’s where you can get creative… For the spices try cinnamon, ginger, cardamom and even curry powder.
 You can also experiment with different extracts such as vanilla or almond.